ETH-it-works-it-works/ethglobaltaipei-mystic-kaiser/README.md

 #### Support via Multiple Channels

-Had to reach out via both live support chat and in-person at Curvegrid’s booth for some critical clarifications, highlighting gaps in async documentation.
+Had to reach out via both live support chat and in-person at Curvegrid's booth for some critical clarifications, highlighting gaps in async documentation.

 ### Wins